Tharsan01/Flower_House/README.md

 Select flowers to purchase.
 Place orders for delivery with cash on delivery payment.
 Contributing
-Contributions to Bloom Room are welcome!
-Please follow our contribution guidelines for details on how to contribute.
+Contributions to Flower_House are welcome!